 It’s that time of year again when the cold temperature isn’t the only thing that sends shivers down your spine.
 Tax season is settling in and it’ll lay its icy cold grip on us from mid-January to mid-April.
 As tough as tax season can be, though, it’s also a wonderful reminder that children are not only dependent upon us, but also dependents for us.
 Every year accountants, professional tax preparers and the IRS help line are confronted with questions about what it means to be a dependent, as well as what the rules are for including them on your tax return.

-Find out how much you should be saving with our retirement calculator.
+Find out how much you should be saving with our retirement planning calculator.

 It’s All About the Benjamins